svpino/ml.school/README.md

 We can use the Deployment pipeline to deploy the latest version of the model to SageMaker.

 To create an endpoint in SageMaker, you'll need access to `ml.m4.xlarge` instances.
-By default, the quota for most new accounts is zero, so might need to request a quota increase.
-You can do this in your AWS account under *Service Quotas* > *AWS Services* > *Amazon SageMaker*.
+By default, the quota for most new accounts is zero, so you might need to request a quota increase.
+You can do this in your AWS account under "Service Quotas" > "AWS Services" > "Amazon SageMaker".
 Find `ml.m4.xlarge for endpoint usage` and request a quota increase of 8 instances.

 Before we can deploy the model to SageMaker, we need to build a Docker image and push it to the Elastic Container Registry (ECR) in AWS.
 You can accomplish this by running the following command from the repository's main directory: